Lift at low Reynolds number: Flow-induced electrokinetic lift

 We then solve Eq.~(\ref{eq:balance}) numerically for $h$, for a given set of parameters \{$R$, $\dot{\gamma}$, $T$, $c_{\infty}$, $\epsilon$, $z$, $D_1$, $D_2$, $\psi_p$, $\psi_w$\}.
 Quantitative comparison between predictions and observations is done by taking the values of $R$ and $\dot{\gamma}$ reported in the experimental studies, $T=300$ K, $\epsilon=43\epsilon_0$ for the permittivity of glycerol, and $z=1$ for monovalent salts.
 Diffusion coefficients of ionic species are estimated from their known values in water divided by the dynamic viscosity of the suspending fluid reported in the experimental studies, which leads to $D_1$ and $D_2\sim 10^{-12}$ m$^2$.s$^{-1}$ (see caption of Fig. \ref{fig:electro2} for detailed values).
 Once $D_1$ and $D_2$ are set, concentration $c_{\infty}$ is chosen in order to match the reported value of solution conductivity using $K=e^2c_{\infty}(D_1+D_2)/k_B T$.
 Finally, for the sake of simplicity we set $\psi_p=\psi_w=\psi$, and use $\psi$ as the only free parameter in the model.

-Doing so, we find that the lift force derived by \textcite{Tabatabaei2006} or \textcite{Schnitzer2016} allows us to quantitatively account for the various experimental observations, using sensible values for $\psi$ ranging from -30 mV to -45 mV.
-Such an agreement is illustrated on Fig.\ref{fig:electro2}.
-It is, to the best of our knowledge, the first comparison of the theoretical predictions of electroviscous lift effects with the whole set of available experimental data obtained by different groups.
+Doing so, we find that the lift force derived by \citet{Tabatabaei2006} or \citet{Schnitzer2016} allows us to quantitatively account for the various experimental observations, using sensible values for $\psi$ ranging from -30 mV to -45 mV.
+Such an agreement is illustrated on Fig. \ref{fig:electro2}.